Hover over images for detail:Porcelain-berry in early autumn

 Although porcelain-berry has overwhelmed a park in Cincinnati, Ohio, this vine is a relatively new invasive to Long Island.
 It is similar in appearance to our New England grape with twining tendrils and nodes along the vine, except that the pith (center of the vine) of porcelain-berry is solid white; its mature bark often separates from the pith; the woody vines are very flexible; the berry colors may be white, yellow, lilac, turquoise, green or pink, eventually turning dark blue; the leaves are generally smaller than grape, with deep lobes; and the best indicator: the underside of the porcelain-berry leaf is always glossy.

-The leaf at the right is one of two cotyledons; The underside of true porcelain-berry leaves are glossy.
+The leaf at the right is one of two cotyledons; The underside of true porcelain-berry leaves is glossy.

 While the first two small leaves (cotyledons), which emerge from the seed, are egg-shaped with a tapering point and widest near the petiole or stem, the first true leaves resemble New England grape, but for the glossy underside.